Mike Manley (lacrosse)

-Mike Manley (born July 21, 1988 in Penn Yan, New York) is an American professional lacrosse player for Chrome Lacrosse Club in the Premier Lacrosse League and the Georgia Swarm of the National Lacrosse League.
+Mike Manley (born July 21, 1988 in Penn Yan, New York) is an American professional lacrosse player who plays as a defenseman for Denver Outlaws in the Premier Lacrosse League and the Georgia Swarm of the National Lacrosse League.

 Professional MLL career

 Manley was selected with the 3rd pick of the 2012 Major League Lacrosse Collegiate Draft by the Rochester Rattlers.
 In his rookie season Manley, appeared in 11 games and picked up 35 ground balls.
 In his second season of play Manley scored 3 goals while managing to get 20 ground balls.
 During the 2014 season Manley scored 8 goals while obtaining a single assist and 37 ground balls good enough to earn the 2014 Warrior Defensive Player of the Year award.
 Manley's 2015 season was cut off short due to a season-ending injury and only appeared in 5 games where he picked up 25 ground balls and obtained a single assist.
 In 2018 Manley went with the team in the move to Dallas.
 He appeared in 7 games and recorded 1 goal and 17 ground balls.